Dalton Dog Bite Lawyer

 After you’ve handled all of the immediate concerns, it’s time to contact your Dalton dog bite attorney.
 The dog owner’s insurance company may reach out with questions.

-Instead of rushing to give answers, it’s best to consult with your lawyer about your rights and options.
+Rather than rushing to respond, take time to consult with your lawyer to fully understand your rights and available options.

 Unfortunately, most insurance companies are interested in paying as little as possible or denying responsibility altogether.
 Involving your attorney from the start reduces the likelihood of you getting bullied by an insurance company.